Luigi Trillo: Sabbatical

-Two games into the 2014 PBA Governors' Cup, he stepped down as head coach of Alaska.
-After taking a sabbatical, he took the job as an in-game analyst for Sports5, and eventually returned to coaching, this time as assistant to Norman Black at Meralco.
+He was hired as an assistant to Norman Black at Meralco.

 In July 6, 2022, he was appointed as interim coach while Norman Black was taking a leave.
 Trillo guided the team into a win against Rain or Shine.
 In July 31, 2022, he led the Bolts to defeat Barangay Ginebra in Game 3 of the best of three quarterfinals series.
 This is the first time that the team defeated Ginebra in a playoff series.
 He coached the team until August 3, 2022, when Black returned from overseas.

+As head coach

+In May 8, 2023, he was appointed as head coach while Norman Black was relegated as the team's consultant.
+In the 2024 PBA Philippine Cup he led the Meralco Bolts to their first ever championship in its franchise history after beating the San Miguel Beermen 4 games to 2.